dlt-hub/dlt/docs/website/blog/2024-04-12-portable-etl.md

 dlt was built for just such a scenario and we are happy to be adopted into it.
 Besides adding connectors, dlt adds a simple way to build custom pipelines.

+Read more about it on [Dagster blog post on dlt](https://dagster.io/blog/expanding-dagsters-embedded-elt-ecosystem-with-dlthub-for-data-ingestion).

 ### Dagworks' `dlt` + `duckdb` + `ibis` + `Hamilton` demo

 The DAGWorks Substack post introduces a highly portable pipeline of all libraries, and leverages a blend of open-source Python libraries: dlt, Ibis, and Hamilton.